angular/angular/aio/content/guide/upgrade.md

 export class AppModule {}
 ```

-The `LocationUpgradeModule.config()` method accepts a configuration object that allows you configure options including the `LocationStrategy` with the `useHash` property, and the URL prefix with `hashPrefix` property.
+The `LocationUpgradeModule.config()` method accepts a configuration object that allows you to configure options including the `LocationStrategy` with the `useHash` property, and the URL prefix with the `hashPrefix` property.

 The `useHash` property defaults to `false`, and the `hashPrefix` defaults to an empty `string`.
 Pass the configuration object to override the defaults.